naiksaurabh/SimpleDialer/README.md

 SimpleDialer
 ============

-Its a very basic Dialer...
+Its a very basic Android Dialer...

+it is made using Android Studio !!